spdrnl/kgworkflow/README.md

 uv publish
 ```

 For example, a single project could have a set of SPARQL tools, ASK, SELECT, CONSTRUCT, validate and format for example.
-If you upload such project to PyPI, then you can readily install it and use it in a different project.
+If you upload such a project to PyPI, then you can readily install it and use it in a different project.

 Software quality requires reuse.
 Tools are designed to do just that.
 If you want quality software, consider thinking in tools.